Right of asylum: Medieval England

 If the suspects chose to confess their guilt and abjure, they did so in a public ceremony, usually at the church gates.
-They would surrender their possessions to the church, and any landed property to the crown.
+They would surrender their possessions to the church, and any landed property to the Crown.
 The coroner, a medieval official, would then choose a port city from which the fugitive should leave England (though the fugitive sometimes had this privilege).
-The fugitive would set out barefooted and bareheaded, carrying a wooden cross-staff as a symbol of protection under the church.
+The fugitive would set out barefooted and bareheaded, carrying a wooden cross-staff as a symbol of protection under the Church.
 Theoretically they would stay to the main highway, reach the port and take the first ship out of England.
 In practice, however, the fugitive could get a safe distance away, abandon the cross-staff and take off and start a new life.
 However, one can safely assume the friends and relatives of the victim knew of this ploy and would do everything in their power to make sure this did not happen; or indeed that the fugitives never reached their intended port of call, becoming victims of vigilante justice under the pretense of a fugitive who wandered too far off the main highway while trying to "escape".

 Knowing the grim options, some fugitives rejected both choices and opted for an escape from the asylum before the forty days were up.
 Others simply made no choice and did nothing.
 Since it was illegal for the victim's friends to break into an asylum, the church would deprive the fugitive of food and water until a decision was made.

-In the 14th century, fugitives claiming sanctuary were protected by an Act of 1315.
+In the 14th century, fugitives claiming sanctuary were protected by a statute of 1315, Articuli Cleri (9 Edw.
+2. Stat.
+1).
 It was stipulated that fugitives should be allowed access outside of the church to urinate and defecate, and also not be allowed to die due to hunger while being protected in church.
 Sanctuary can only be confirmed under confession to a witness.
-However, the right of sanctuary is often ignored such as in the case of Isabella de Bury, or the peasants during the Peasants' Revolt who took shelter.
+However, the right of sanctuary was often ignored such as in the case of Isabella de Bury, or the peasants during the Peasants' Revolt who took shelter.
 In the case of Richard Folville, he was beheaded once forcibly removed from church.

 During the Wars of the Roses, when the Yorkists or Lancastrians would suddenly get the upper hand by winning a battle, some adherents of the losing side might find themselves surrounded by adherents of the other side and not able to get back to their own side.
 Upon realizing this situation they would rush to sanctuary at the nearest church until it was safe to come out.
 A prime example is Queen Elizabeth Woodville, consort of Edward IV of England.